adrianokerber/tesla-support-api/README.md

 # Tesla Support API

+> ⚠️ **Huge Disclaimer:** Every artifact (Ex: code, files, folders, documentation, etc.) was created following the instructions from [Cursor AI](https://www.cursor.so) **in less than 3 hours** by just doing **copy and paste**, and I don't even know Python!
+My request was - "Create a Python project following the instructions from https://github.com/cloudhumans/take-home" and here we are.

 This is an implementation of the Cloud Humans take-home challenge, creating an AI-powered customer support API for Tesla Motors.

 ## Technical Decisions